hazzazi/hello-world/HowTo.md

 4. Run interface servers
 interface servers are the processes that do the work of taking incoming requests and loading them into the channels system.
 WSGI does not support WebSockets, long-poll HTTP requests and other Channels features, for that we need to run a standard like ASGI interface server.
 Django channels is shipped with an interface server called Daphne.
 To run Daphne, it just needs to be supplied with a channel backend.
-Define the new handler that overwrites the built-in WSGI-based request handler.
+Define the new handler that overrides the built-in WSGI-based request handler.
 For that, initiate a new file `asgi.py`:
 ```
 import os
 import channels.asgi